-You begin the first day analyzing a malicious threat.
-It’s here that you will begin exploiting a target and experiencing it from an attacker’s point of view.
+Analyze a malicious threat, and begin exploiting a target and experience it from an attacker’s point of view.

-You will then learn how to use the Sysinternals Suite, native tools (netstat, tasklist, etc.), and some introductory Powershell scripting in order to automate process analysis.
+Use Sysinternals Suite, native tools (netstat, tasklist, etc.), and introductory PowerShell scripting to automate process analysis.
 Using these skills, you will locate running malware and discover persistence vectors.

 FILE SYSTEM ANALYSIS

-During file system analysis you will look for forensic artifacts and perform a timeline analysis to see the chain of events using log2timeline, mounting hard drives and using forensic tools on your findings.
-You will also learn how to create a copy of the hard drive using open source tools.
+Seek forensic artifacts and perform a timeline analysis to see the chain of events using log2timeline, mounting hard drives and using forensic tools on your findings.
+You will also learn to create a copy of the hard drive using open source tools.

 NETWORK TRAFFIC FORENSICS

-As you progress, you’ll learn more about targeted areas of the Windows Operating System and how to defend them, including Crash Dump Analysis, Windows Memory Manager, the Windows boot process and DLL injection.
+Learn more about targeted areas of the Windows Operating System and how to defend these areas, including Crash Dump Analysis, Windows Memory Manager, Windows boot process and DLL injection.

-In becoming a more proficient cyber-mission defender, you will run malware executables and learn how they work.
-You will then create signatures for malware executables as Indicators of Compromise (IOC) and check other systems on the network for these IOCs.
+Run malware executables and learn how they work.
+You will then create signatures for malware executables as Indicators of Compromise (IOC) and review other systems on the network for these IOCs.